"Happiness is the highest form of health." - Dalai Lama

 Features + Benefits

-- Please kindly take note: this is NOT a compression sock, it is what we call a Circulation Sock.
+- Please note: this is NOT a compression sock, it is what we call a Circulation Sock.
 This sock has a loose-fitting ankle and leg band, but still holds its place on the leg comfortably and does not slip down.
 The Circulation Sock is made to encourage circulation throughout the feet and legs by eliminating the tightness in the sock band around the ankle and leg band.